anagha-microsoft/databricks-workshops/iot/docs/WorkshopReadMe.md

 We will create only a part of these in the workshop.

 ## Module 3.
-Structured Stream Processing
+Structured Stream Processing - Device current state capture
 ![CurrentStateStore](../images/CurrentState.png)

 In this module, we will run the notebook, **01-StreamIngest/01a-Stream-SinkTo-CosmosDB.scala**, to execute the flow described in the diagram above.
 We will read events streaming into Kafka from devices, routed through Azure IoT Hub, and persist to Azure Cosmos DB.
 We will persist in upsert mode, only the latest telemetry - to capture, just the current state.
 In a separate notebook, we will cover persisting all telemetry.

-In production, yo would run this notebook, in a separate cluster, ensuring all services in the pipeline have adequae resources.
+In production, you would run this notebook, in a separate cluster, ensuring all services in the pipeline have adequate resources.

 ## Module 4.
-Analytics
+Structured Stream Processing - Device telemetry history capture